wix/ricos/packages/preview/API.md

 #### ContentStateBuilder.map({ mediaInfo, config, overrides })

 The `ContentStateBuilder.map` method appends an `atomic` block to the `blocks` and a `wix-draft-plugin-map` entity to the `entityMap`.
 The optional params `config` and `overrides` are merged with the `entity.data.config` and `entity.data`, respectively.
-The `mediaInfo` param is expected to be a map data object returned by [ContentStateMetdata.media.maps](./API.md#ContentStateMetdatamediamaps) method.
+The `mediaInfo` parameter is expected to be a map data object returned by [ContentStateMetdata.media.maps](./API.md#ContentStateMetdatamediamaps) method.

 ## ContentStateTransformation